ha/doozerd/doc/proto.md

    Gets the contents (*value*) and CAS token (*cas*) of the file at *path*, in the snapshot *id*.
-   If *id* is zero, uses the current revision of the data store.
+   If *id* is 0 or unset, uses the current revision of the data store.

  * `GETDIR` (not yet implemented)